replikativ/datahike/doc/distributed.md

 ## Single writer

-If you want to provide distributed write access to databases you need to set up a server as described in the section at the end.
+If you want to provide distributed write access to databases you need to setup a server as described in the section at the end.
 Datahike then centralizes all write operations and state changes to the database on this single machine, while all read operations still can happen in locally on as many machines as have